Job position / title

 NECESSARY SPECIAL REQUIREMENTS:

-•Employment contingent upon passing a criminal convictions check and child and adult abuse records check.
+•Employment contingent upon passing a criminal conviction and local background check.

 Application deadline / closing date